The Printable Guide on this webpage gives you the most important things

 WEST MAUI (FULL DAY)

-On your way back from the Iao Needle or the Maui Tropical Plantation, turn right from the main road (just south of Maui Tropical Plantation), to drive uphill into the Waikapu golf courses.
+On your way back from the Iao Needle, turn right from the main road (just south of Maui Tropical Plantation), to drive uphill into the Waikapu golf courses.
 The view from the clubhouse area is beautiful, and includes the entire central valley of Maui, plus both the north (Kahului) and south (Maalaea) bays.
 The clubhouse is an interesting building designed by Frank Lloyd Wright.
 If the road to that Waikapu clubhouse at the top is closed, you can get most of the same view from the adjacent Kahili (formerly Sandalwood) golf clubhouse, or just from the road leading to the Sandalwood clubhouse.

 If you haven’t already seen Lahaina, read the section about it above and stop off there now.
 Otherwise, pass Lahaina, continue 5‑10 minutes, and turn left into the Kaanapali Beach area.
 There are several hotels in a row, starting with the Hyatt Regency on the south end.
 Walk through the Hyatt grounds to see the Oriental art, live animals, and pools with waterfalls (more about the Hyatt below).
 Next take a stroll down the beach to see the great pools in the back of the Marriott timeshare, and then the spectacular multi‑level pools and waterfalls in the back of the Westin Hotel.
 All beaches in Hawaii are public, so you don't have to be staying at any of these hotels to spend an hour or two walking along the beautiful Kaanapali beach and seeing the islands of Lanai (straight out) and Molokai (on the far right) across the ocean, plus the poolsides of all the hotels.
 Shop at the Whalers Village shopping center in the middle of this row of hotels.
 Good places for lunch or dinner in Whalers Village Shopping Center are Maui Fish & Pasta, Hula Grill, and Leilani's.
 Continue your walk to the Sheraton Hotel at Black Rock, where the snorkelers are watching the fish and vice versa.